hansgill/express-coffee-mongo-boilerplate/README.md

 ##Configuration

-* Config.json is the system wide settings.
+Config.json is the system wide settings.
 If you have more than one environment then that environment file will supercede the same setting in config.json

-* to make changes to configuration you can update two files. env/{environment}-conf.json or config.json
+To make changes to configuration you can update two files.

+    env/{environment}-conf.json or config.json

 At the minimum make changes to the following two properties in config.json or {environment}-conf.json (environment is recommended)

-*"app_id" : "{Name of your App}"*
+1) "app_id" : "{Name of your App}"*

-*"port" : {port you want the server to run on}*
+2) "port" : {port you want the server to run on}*

-*Make sure the mongo property is pointing to the correct server*
+* Make sure the mongo property is pointing to the correct server*

 ##Starting the server